 This document will explain the requirements for the Test of Writing Competency (TOWC) and the Writing Portfolio.
 These are only required for students in the B.S.Ed. and Post-Bac programs, for students pursuing PA Teacher Certification.
-Students must pass the Test of Writing Competency in order to gain Formal Admission to the Teacher Education Program (FATE) in English.
-Students with FATE must pass the Writing Portfolio requirement to student teach.
+Students must pass the Test of Writing Competency in order to apply for Teacher Candidacy (TCA) in English.
+Students with TCA must pass the Writing Portfolio requirement to student teach.